jakemcc/jakemccrary.com/source/_posts/2020-03-10-more-working-from-home-tips.markdown

 Instead, when it is time for you to take a break or you feel yourself losing focus on work tasks, set a timer for five or ten minutes and spend that time accomplishing a small task around the house.
 When the timer is up, go back to work.

-I've often found that finishing a short, simple household task can actually jumpstart finishing more complicated work tasks.
+I've often found that finishing a short, simple household task can actually jump-start finishing more complicated work tasks.
 Using that momentum from the household chore can make accomplishing work tasks easier.

 ### Having difficulty starting a work task?